 Implementing FIDO2 and Passkeys offers several benefits, especially for critical infrastructure sectors:

-• Enhanced Security: Passkeys are resistant to phishing, replay attacks, and man-in-the-middle attacks, offering a robust security posture.
+- Enhanced Security: Passkeys are resistant to phishing, replay attacks, and man-in-the-middle attacks because the private key never leaves the authenticator device.

 Implementing FIDO2 and Passkeys in Critical Infrastructure